 Available Flavors: Chocolate, mint chip, peanut butter fudge, hazelnut fudge, strawberry, vanilla, caramel

 Why We Love it: We love that many traditional ice cream companies are getting into the vegan market.
 But what we love more is a company dedicated to producing only climate-friendly, cruelty-free, plant-based ice cream.
-And that is what Eclipse is all about.
+And that’s what Eclipse is all about.

 This company is 100% dedicated to vegan ice cream.
 It’s all they make, and that dedication shows.
 Thanks to a unique blend of macro ingredients meant to emulate dairy, these pints are as close to the creamy, decadent texture of cream-based ice cream that you’re going to find.